Live-Webcams

 oldest known ferry

-It was first mentioned in writing in 1230 AD,
+which was first mentioned in a document in 1230

 Swinoujscie was also an important military port